-In this operating expenses (forecast) worksheet, the operating expenses forecast for the next few years will be calculated using the assumptions for each of the expenses items.
+In this operating expenses (forecast) worksheet, the operating expenses forecast for the next few years will be calculated using the assumptions for each of the expense items.

 #7 Income statement (current & forecast)

-The income statements for current year and forecast period are built up by linking to values in the sales worksheets and operating expenses worksheets.
+The income statements for the current year and forecast period are built up by linking to values in the sales worksheets and operating expenses worksheets.

 #8 Balance sheet (current year)